 First, let’s talk about the practical gifts.
 These are the tools that help us to get through the day.
 They decrease unwanted behaviors, improve focus and attention, and help to develop those much-needed coping skills.

 I love these things.
 Love.
 These.
 Things.
 Honestly, these headphones were a game changer over here.
 When Leo’s SPD was at its height, we taught him to use them as a coping strategy.
 If he was melting down because someone was watching TV, or due to a thunderstorm, or whatever, he could pop these on and feel better.
-As a child who struggles to maintain focus, these have helped us with homeschooling as he is able to tune out his younger siblings while working.
+As a child who struggles to maintain focus, these have helped us with homeschooling as he can tune out his younger siblings while working.
 And, when the SPD and anxiety swells, he relies on them for support.
-I honestly want my own pair!
+I honestly want a pair!

 Bouncy Bands is an award-winning sensory tool for active learners.
 Bouncy Bands can be used on desks or chairs and they are available in several sizes, with customized sizing available.
 You can read our review here.